What PMs Need To Know About Compliance Reporting Requirements

 Still, if you’re a PM and dreading the headache, know that compliance is totally manageable if you break it down and address it in pieces over time.
-Check out our take on what you should be doing as a project manager to make it easier to manage compliance reporting, including:
+Check out our take on what you should be doing as a project manager to make it easier to manage compliance reporting requirements, including:

-- How compliance reporting works
+- FAQs on how compliance reporting works

 - Pitfalls to avoid during compliance reporting